 Matching color can be a real pain, so always take the time to pick your own vinyl.
 We will always take the time to help pick the right colors with you, we really don’t enjoy picking them without you because what I like, you may hate.

 In the photos below, you see the AFT hatches on a v-drive Moomba.
-We ran into issues finding a perfect match for the gray and blue but did find a differant tecure where the color was almost perfect.
+We ran into issues finding a perfect match for the gray and blue but did find a different texture where the color was almost perfect.
 This new texture really gives an updated, modern feel.
-And give the customer something they can do through out the boat in the coming years if needed.
+And gave the customer something they can do throughout the boat in the coming years if needed.